dpipstudio/botwave/README.md

 - **Remote Management**: Start, stop, and manage broadcasts remotely.
 - **Authentication**: Client-server authentication with passkeys.
 - **Protocol Versioning**: Ensure compatibility between server and clients.
-- **Live broadcasting**: Stream live output from any application in real time.
+- **Live Broadcasting**: Stream live output from any application in real time.
 (Still in development, see [`#24`](https://github.com/dpipstudio/botwave/issues/24))

 ## Requirements
-> All requirements can be auto-installed with the automatic installer, see below.
+> All requirements can be installed automatically via the installer, see below.

 ### Server
 - Python >= 3.6